CeusMedia/Bootstrap/README.md

 Support for version 3 and 4 are upcoming.

 ## Usage
 The branch 0.6.x aims to run on PHP ^8.1 and support CeusMedia::Common 1.0 (using namespacing).

-In short: On PHP 8, use this branch (or a tagged version of it).
+For PHP 8.3, use branch 0.7.x.

 Install in your project
 ```
-composer require ceus-media/bootstrap:^0.5.x
+composer require ceus-media/bootstrap:^0.6.x
 ```
 or checkout the master and switch to the branch
 ```